jan-martinek/diplomka/src/3_metodologie.md

-In Defense of Being Native The Case for Insider Academic Research.pdf:
-By insider research, we mean research by complete members of organizational systems and communities in and on their own organizations, in contrast to organizational research that is conducted by researchers who temporarily join the organization for the purposes and duration of the research (Adler & Adler, 1987). \citep[60]{brannick}

 Odhalení skrytých předpokladů, jejich kritika, eventuálně relativizace, omezení, likvidace -- to je nekonečný proces. (patočka, 23)

-Bourdieu's notion of social praxeology, in which reflexivity and relational thinking are central, supports our focus on this neglected area (Everett, 2002) \citep[61]{brannick}

 # nebezpečí pozice uvnitř